thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 How simulation is stopped
 -------------------------

-Simulation may fail du to non-convergence of the coupling scheme and excessive sub-steppings.
+Simulation may fail due to non-convergence of the coupling scheme and excessive sub-steppings.

 Simulation may stop on success for two reasons: